I

 Context

-DoDays is a kids’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time and keep kids active and engaged.
+DoDays is a childrens’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time so that they can focus on keeping their child active and engaged.

-DoDays is a kids’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time and keep kids active and engaged.
+DoDays is a childrens’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time so that they can focus on keeping their child active and engaged.

-DoDays is a kids’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time and keep kids active and engaged.
+DoDays is a childrens’ activity marketplace that streamlines discovery and booking, connecting parents with trusted providers to save time so that they can focus on keeping their child active and engaged.

 Problem